When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • there is a small amount of mucus on the surface.

 Any pathology (cancer, gastritis) causes changes that can only be seen with a gastroscope.
-X-rays do not show them.
+X-ray does not reveal them.

-With gastritis, the walls of the stomach swell and turn red, the amount of mucus increases, minor hemorrhages are possible.
-The ulcer stands out against the background of the mucous membrane with red protruding edges, covered with pus or white bloom.
+With gastritis, the walls of the stomach swell and turn red, the amount of mucus increases, and minor hemorrhages are possible.
+The ulcer stands out against the background of the mucous membrane with red protruding edges covered with pus or white plaque.

-Cancer gives a different picture: the folds of the stomach are smoothed out, the mucous membrane becomes whitish or grayish.
+Cancer gives a different picture: the folds of the stomach are smoothed out, the mucous membrane acquires a whitish or grayish tint.

-Many people doubt whether it is necessary to do gastroscopy at all, because there are other diagnostic methods: X-ray and ultrasound.
-These methods provide much less information and do not give a complete picture of the state of the mucosa.
+Many doubt whether it is necessary to do gastroscopy at all, because there are other diagnostic methods: x-rays and ultrasound.
+These methods provide much less information and do not give a complete picture of the condition of the mucosa.

 When performing an examination with a gastroscope, complications are very rare.
-Most often, they happen due to the fault of the patient who does not follow the instructions of the doctor, or because of anatomical features.
-Medical errors are extremely rare.
+Most often they occur due to the fault of the patient who does not follow the doctor’s instructions, or due to anatomical features.
+Errors by medical professionals are extremely rare.

 • minor bleeding due to microtrauma of the esophagus or intestines;